-Any relationship that makes you doubt yourself, make you doubt the other person, makes you feel threatened and becomes your weakness, is not a healthy one.
+Any relationship that makes you doubt yourself, makes you doubt the other person, makes you feel threatened, and becomes your weakness, is not a healthy one.

 If you’re insecure about expressing your true feelings to the person, not right, when you have to hide or conceal a physical flaw, it is not good.